 All students choose their own independent reading book and are expected to have a 'Book in their Bag' at all times.
 Reading is set as weekly homework and this is monitored in English lessons and library lessons when comprehension and consistent reading are checked.
-Spelling is also set as part of the weekly homework.
+Spelling is also set as part of the weekly homework and is explicitly taught fortnightly in Years 7 and 8.